Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Drivers.rst

 |ex4end|

 * Operator name: ``add_surface``
-* Description: This operator add a surface/wall to the drivers list.
+* Description: This operator adds a surface/wall to the drivers list.
 * Parameters:

   * *id*: Driver index
   * *center*: Center of the surface (used for rotation when the angular velocity is defined)
   * *normal*: Normal vector of the rigid surface
-  * *offset*: ffset from the origin (0,0,0) of the rigid surface
+  * *offset*: Offset from the origin (0,0,0) of the rigid surface
   * *velocity*: Wall/Surface velocity, default is [0,0,0]
   * *vrot*: Angular velocity of the surface, default is 0 m.s-1